 An assignment can radically change who is responsible for certain obligations under the contractual agreement.
 If an obligation or right is validly transferred, the contract is now enforceable against the new party that assumed the responsibilities of the contract.
 The old party is no longer responsible (in most situations.)

 Example: Chuck agrees to paint Nancy's business for $12,500.
 They enter into a contract for the work to begin in two weeks.
-There is no contract clause which prohibits assignment of the contract.
+There is no contract clause that prohibits assignment of the contract.
 Chuck is offered work during that same time period which pays more, so he assigns his obligations and right to payment to Fran, who also is in the painting business.
 Fran is now obligated to Nancy to complete the contract under the previously negotiated terms.

 Example: Claire is the owner of HouseBuild, LLC, and is a general contractor who builds houses for developers.
 As part of her agreement, she subcontracts with Bathroom Options, Inc. to build the bathrooms in her houses.
-The contract between the two has a clause which prohibits assignment of the contract without the express permission of both parties.
+The contract between the two has a clause that prohibits assignment of the contract without the express permission of both parties.
 Bathroom Options, Inc. assigns its obligations under the contract to Build-a-Bathroom, LLC without Claire's permission.
 The assignment is invalid.
 Bathroom Options, Inc. is still liable on the contract.

 Enforcing Your Rights